-Aside from my father, whose throat has the potential to close allergic reaction style at the mere sight of a banana, is there anyone who doesn’t love a good loaf of BB?
+Aside from my father, whose throat has the potential to close allergic reaction style at the mere sight of a banana, is there anyone who doesn’t love a good loaf of gluten-free banana bread?

 Since then, whenever I am in a hot sunny locale where those little sweet as sweet bananas are ripe for the picking and massively abundant, there are always a few that wind up a little bruised, beaten or just plain over-ripe.

 Have no fear!
-Banana bread is here.
+Gluten-free banana bread is here.
 Or, that’s what I thought when I saw a collection of bananas turning a darker shade of black in our fridge in Jamaica.

-As it turns out, the only thing better than fresh baked banana bread is fresh baked banana bread with a cup of green tea for breakfast, enjoyed while gazing out to sea.
+As it turns out, the only thing better than fresh baked gluten-free banana bread is fresh baked gluten-free banana bread with a cup of green tea for breakfast, enjoyed while gazing out to sea.

 With the holidays coming, you’ll need that extra space in your freezer.
 Pull out those nasty old frozen bananas you put in there long ago.
 Defrost them and get baking.
 You for sure have all you need to make this goodness.

-1 1/2 cups gluten free flour (rice flour)
+- 1 1/2 cups gluten free flour (I used brown rice flour)

 - In a mixing bowl, mix together all dry ingredients (flour, oats, baking soda, baking powder, sea salt and cinnamon)